AlexFate/BrailleToTextTransformer/README.md

 * **Maxim Pimkin** - *Creation of an idea and preparation of material for a subject area* - [wowmaks](https://gitlab.com/wowmaks)
 ## Q&A
 ### Why you created this project?
 Hackathone.
-And of course we don't found simple braille to text translator in NuGet Gallery.
+And of course we didn't found braille to text translator in NuGet Gallery.
 (Not mathematics text)

 ### How to use BrailleToTextTransformer?
 Install NuGet package or add link on BrailleToTextTransformer.
 Then look on our [BrailleExampleApp](https://github.com/AlexFate/BrailleToTextTransformer/tree/master/BrailleExampleApp).